aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

 ```

 Note that you do not need to worry about nested async components with this method.

+## Note on testing React 19 hooks

+If you are using React 19 hooks such as `useFormStatus` and `useOptimistic` in your components, you may run into issues.
+For RTL to work correctly in Next.js, you need to make sure RTL is using React 19 RC.
+Follow the same steps as above to check the React version in your tests.

+With it installed, all the new hooks can be tested as expected.

+When suspending a component using the `use` API, the `renderAsync` function can be used again to wait for the component to be resolved before running tests.

 ## Testing internationalized React Server Components